Learn how the complaint process works

 5. Consumer review

 We will let you know when the company responds.
-You’ll be able to review the company’s response and will have 60 days to give us feedback about the complaint process.
+You’ll be able to review the company’s response and will have 60 days to provide feedback about the company's response.

 We turn your complaint into action